Complete Protein Foods for Every DietOct 14, 2019

 - Wild rice (7 g per cup, cooked)

 How to Combine Complementary Proteins

-The classic vegan combo that most of us are familiar with is rice and beans; while neither is complete on its own, together they provide all nine essential amino acids and tons of heart-healthy fiber.
+The classic vegan combo that most of us are familiar with is rice and beans; while neither is complete on its own, together they provide all nine essential amino acids at the levels needed to be considered complete, and more often than not tons of heart-healthy fiber.
 But there are plenty of other delicious and creative combinations you can try.

 One good rule of thumb to keep in mind is to try and mix legumes with grains, such as hummus and pita, or to add quinoa and beans to your salad.